-- 1. Remote sensing technologies are wellestablished for mapping land use and land cover changes.
+- 1. Remote sensing technologies are well-established for mapping land use and land cover changes.
 Recent applications have resulted in improved prediction of terrestrial AGB.
 Predictions of BGB and SOC pools cannot be directly assessed from remotely sensed data at scale, and while parameters are advancing, they are currently associated with high uncertainties.
-Applications in aquatic ecosystems (e.g., seagrass) are hampered by attenuated penetration of longer wavelength radiation, such as nearinfrared and shortwave infrared, into the water column.
-Shortwave infrared radiation benefits from greater depth penetration of water, enhancing remote observations of inter- and sub-tidal ecosystems. - The spatial resolution of publicly available remote sensing data (10-30m) is often coarser than individual tree crowns.
-This makes it difficult to resolve and monitor individual trees in naturally sparse vegetation types, such as Miombo woodlands and savannas, in addition to smaller habitat patches.
-For habitats with smaller features such as seagrass, finer scale data is always required.
+Applications in aquatic ecosystems (e.g., seagrass) are hampered by attenuated penetration of longer wavelength radiation, such as near-infrared and shortwave infrared, into the water column.
+Shortwave infrared radiation benefits from greater depth penetration of water, enhancing remote observations of inter- and sub-tidal ecosystems. - 2.
+The spatial resolution of publicly available remote sensing data (10-30 m) is often coarser than individual tree crowns.
+This makes it difficult to resolve and monitor individual trees in naturally sparse vegetation types, such as

-- 3. Similarly, ecosystem degradation in denser vegetation types can often not be detected in publicly available data sources.
+- Miombo woodlands and savannas, in addition to smaller habitat patches.
+For habitats with smaller features such as seagrass, finer scale data is always required. - 3.
+Similarly, ecosystem degradation in denser vegetation types can often not be detected in publicly available data sources.
 Ecosystem degradation might occur from wood harvest or incidental treefall and might result in small canopy gaps or sub-canopy changes to the forest structure.
-Radar data is providing some promise in this field (see also Box 2 and Future Directions). - 4.
+Radar data is providing some promise in this field (See Box 2, p.
+7 and Section 9, Future Directions, p.
+23). - 4.
 Carbon project modelling frameworks often track differences in target outputs before and after project implementation.
 Diurnal, seasonal, and annual variation in carbon pools is often not well accounted for, leaving unknown uncertainty in change estimates.
 As remote sensing data is increasingly used in monitoring carbon projects, we may expect near-real-time (NRT) or at least sub-annual monitoring to become the norm.
 Large-scale land cover monitoring is already progressing in this direction.